Legally reviewed by:

 Although there are clear rules, bicycle accidents continue to occur.
 Part of this reason is due to driver negligence, but sometimes, bicyclists are not always aware of where they should be riding.
 Figuring out liability in these types of collisions is often confusing, which is why partnering with a lawyer can greatly help you figure out the circumstances of your case.

-The general belief is the car driver is almost always liable for a car crash that involves a bicyclist.
+The general belief is that the car driver is almost always liable for a car crash that involves a bicyclist.
 However, this is not always the case.
 Riders carry the same duty of reasonable care when biking, just like other motorists on the road.
 Therefore, there are some scenarios in which the bicyclist can be held responsible for a car accident and be unable to collect compensation for their injuries from the driver’s insurance.
-Some of the circumstances may include when:
+Some of the circumstances may include the following:

 • The biker was under the influence of alcohol or another drug at the time of the accident